Generic name: Diphenhydramine Injection Solution (dye fen HYE dra meen)

 - If you are allergic to diphenhydramine injection solution; any part of diphenhydramine injection solution; or any other drugs, foods, or substances.
 Tell your doctor about the allergy and what signs you had.

 - If the patient is a premature baby or a newborn.
-Do not give this medicine to a premature baby or a newborn.
+Do not give diphenhydramine injection solution to a premature baby or a newborn.

 Tell your doctor and pharmacist about all of your drugs (prescription or OTC, natural products, vitamins) and health problems.
 You must check to make sure that it is safe for you to take diphenhydramine injection solution with all of your drugs and health problems.
 Do not start, stop, or change the dose of any drug without checking with your doctor.